Law and Politics Option

 - 1

-16 to 24 credits from the political science courses listed.
-Up to 8 upper-division credits can come from classes listed in economics and sociology.
+Select 16 to 24 credits from the political science courses listed.
+Up to 8 upper-division credits can come from courses listed in economics and sociology.
 Credits from all courses must add up to at least 24.
-Other courses applied to this total must be approved by the department.
+Other courses applied to this total must be approved by the department

 - 2